johnkary/skeleton/README.markdown

         php composer.phar create-project johnkary/php-skeleton

-3. Start developing your own project by adding your own project's dependencies to `composer.json`
+3. Start developing your own project by creating new files in `src` and searching for libraries on [Packagist](http://packagist.org)

 ## Running tests

 To execute this project's test suite:

-1. Install dev-requirements using Composer:

-        php composer.phar update --dev

-2. Optionally copy and configure `phpunit.xml.dist` for your project's
+1. Optionally copy and configure `phpunit.xml.dist` for your project's
 environment:

         cp phpunit.xml.dist phpunit.xml
         vi phpunit.xml

-3. Run the test suite:
+2. Run the test suite:

         ./vendor/bin/phpunit